steveklewis/cog-funcs/ne.md

 However, by itself, Extraverted Intuition will not select from a set of alternatives.
 All it can do is generate options.
 Once we have a new path, we can figure out if it's plausible by submitting it to one of our judging functions.

+What I have learned from recognizing myself as an abstract creator is how to become willing to expand my set of skills, simply because they are also contained within the category of abstract creation.
+I used to hate writing.
+But I have become more willing to do it and enjoy the process of it much more than I used to.
+I have learned to see myself as a writer.